Klaim/stdcxx-privext/proposal/draft.md

 The question of course is which keyword to use.
 Here are some ideas:

-* explicit: The explicit keyword could be reused here and it even has seems somewhat natural as you are "explicitly" defining a new member function.
+* explicit: The explicit keyword could be reused here and it even seems somewhat natural as you are "explicitly" defining a new member function.
 All of the current uses of this keyword are related to type conversions and it would be better to keep it this way for consistency and ease of understanding.